 “You can make five years’ worth of payments in one year if you want,” Gross explains.
-“So, with the federal lending limit at $14,000 per year, you could contribute a total of $70,000 at one time.”
+“So, with the federal gifting limit at $16,000 per year, you could contribute a total of $80,000 at one time.”

 You also have a couple of other options when it comes to helping grandchildren with their finances.
 You may open and fund accounts that you control while your grandchildren are young or until you decide to give them access.

 “There are many different types of trust accounts; for example, you can choose to distribute the funds in installments or when they reach an accomplishment, such as a college degree or an income level, or some combination,” says Gross.

 On the other hand, a custodial account is an account where you are considered to be the custodian, which means you have control over it until the grandchild is 18 or 21 (depending on which state you live in).

 “A custodial account is similar to a savings account and the funds in it can be used for anything,” Gross points out.

 You don’t want to help your children or grandchildren financially and then run out of money for yourself later on.
 In particular, consider your plan for covering a long term care need in the future and don’t gift unless you know you can fund your longevity.